 ‘Der Iwan kommt!’
 Yelled the exhausted Landser (German soldier with battle experience) while retreating.
 They were so tired they immediately dozed whenever sitting to pause.
 Their rations gone for a week and their ammunition short.
 All major roads were jammed with abandoned tanks due to petrol shortage, and with hundreds of thousands of civilians, fleeing westwards with their carts.
 Goebbels propaganda had relentlessly nailed the Germans into believing the Russians intended to kill them all, and rape all the women.
 That made surrender unthinkable.
 But many German soldiers fought simply because nobody had told them they could stop.

 The Red Army propaganda, however, was more than a match for their German counterpart.
-They instilled in their ranks a vicious urge of revenge against the Germans, encouraging a wave of looting, rape and sometimes, indiscriminate killing.
-Especially targeted, were those in uniform, but above all, the universally hated Waffen-SS (SS troops).
+They instilled in their ranks a vicious urge of revenge against the Germans, encouraging a wave of looting, rape, and sometimes indiscriminate killing.
+Especially targeted were those in uniform, but above all, the universally hated Waffen-SS (SS troops).
 Such vengeful attitude stiffened German resistance, as the Landser, fearing capture, fought until the last consequences against the Frontoviki, the Russian front-line soldiers.

-In the meantime Hitler, oblivious or impervious to the misery and death he had brought upon Germany, as well as, hundreds of millions of human beings, had permanently moved into the Führerbunker.
+In the meantime Hitler, oblivious or impervious to the misery and death he had brought upon Germany as well as, hundreds of millions of other human beings, had permanently moved into the Führerbunker.
 It was located under the Reich’s Chancellery, reduced to rubble during the Allies air-raids.
 Berliners bravely queued under the bombs, risking their lives for meagre rations.
 Their homes were destroyed.
 Electricity and water supply totally interrupted.

 On 20th April, Hitler celebrated his 56th birthday, when the USAF (US Air Force) and the RAF (UK) suddenly ceased to grind the German capital to dust.
 Hitler emerged in the surface for the very last time, where he awarded a group of Hitler Youth who fought in the front.
 His right hand shook uncontrollably, so he had to grip it with his left hand behind his back, in order to keep it still.